mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 }
 ```

-We can use this type using the same `:foo` notation we've already discussed
+We can use this type using the same `: foo` notation we've already discussed

 ```ts twoslash
 let car: {